pandiaaman/FullStackReactWithSpringBoot/readme.md

 - consistent coding style and naming convention : either only use camel case or snake or one of your choice, but dont change
 - there should be NO code duplication, duplicate code should be entered in a function and that function should be called where needed

+JAR vs WAR vs EAR

+    JAR : java archive file : file with java classes, associated metadata and resources like text, images etc combined into a single file to execute application can contain a built in server and hence can be run as a standalone java app WAR : web archive file : contains files such as servlets, html, jsp and js etc.,necessary to develop web app EAR : enterprise archive file : java EE file that packs one or more modules into a single archive to deploy them on app server allows testing and devloping web apps easily

 =======================================================================
 1.1 Overview of full stack application